Gold panning: rivers where you can still find gold

 Gold Mines River, County Wicklow, Ireland

 Gold hunters may have more luck in Ireland.
-Recreational gold panning using handheld, non-motorised equipment is permitted, but you'll need to declare any find in excess of 20 grains (just over a gram) and must obtain a licence to sell any gold you discover.
+Recreational gold panning using handheld, non-motorised equipment is permitted, but you'll need to declare any find in excess of 20 grains (just over a gram) and you must obtain a licence to sell any gold you discover.

 Massimofusaro/Shutterstock